sunghunbae/decode/README.md

 ......
 ```

-Columns
+- Column 1: Sequence tag for a building block
-1. Sequence tag for a building block
+- Column 2: Name or molecule code for a building block
-2. Name or molecule code for a building block
+- Column 3: Building cycle number.
-3. Bbuilding cycle number (a same building block can be used with different sequence tags for different building cycles)
+...
+A same building block can be used with different sequence tags for different building cycles.
-4-.
-Extra information
+- Column 4 and the following columns may contain extra information not used in the program.

 ## FASTQ file format